gabriel-frattini/trpc-reducer/README.md

 ## trpc-reducer

-- A trpc-ified react useReducer hook that lets you perform state logic in reducers.
+- A trpc-ified react useReducer hook that lets you perform state logic in reducers just like React's [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook
-- This hook solves a specific problem which is updating the cache on mutations, but with actions and dispatches that comes from the useReducer architecture
+- When you dispatch an action, the new state updates the cache on the mutation's ```onSuccess() function```

 ## Installation